 This course covers the statutory framework for payrolling benefits, highlighting the implications and opportunities, as well as the tax and National Insurance contributions (NICs) treatment of expenses and Benefits In Kind (BIK).

-Please note: Materials for this course will be made available via an online platform, however a selection of this materials will need to be printed off and brought with you on the day.
+Please note: Materials for this course will be made available via an online platform, however a selection of these materials will need to be printed off and brought with you on the day.

 Login details for the online platform will be sent to you ten days before the course start date.